Val916/safeguarding/README.md

 Available on mobile and desktop without layout errors.

 - Tasks
-Add a section titled "Support in Schools" with teacher-specific guidance Create visual icons for emotional care, inclusive teaching, and trauma awareness.
+<ul><li>Add a section titled "Support in Schools" with teacher-specific guidance</li>
+<li>Create visual icons for emotional care, inclusive teaching, and trauma awareness.</li>
-Include links to trusted external resources for mental health and safeguarding training.
+<li>Include links to trusted external resources for mental health and safeguarding training.</li>
-Use Bootstrap’s grid system to maintain layout across screen sizes.
+<li>Use Bootstrap’s grid system to maintain layout across screen sizes.</li>

             User Story 2: Mental Health Professional As a child therapist working with conflict-affected youth,